jchr1st/workshop_howto/create/create.rst

 #.
 Fill out the following fields:

    - **Choose a Template** - Select your desired Template
-   - **Name** - This is what will be displayed as the title of the Workshop (e.g. *Portland - May 2009 Nutanix Essentials Bootcamp*)
+   - **Name** - This is what will be displayed as the title of the Workshop (e.g. *Portland - May 2019 Nutanix Essentials Bootcamp*)
-   - **Description** - While optional, the description allows you to provide brief context about what will be covered during the Workshop/Bootcamp or other logistical details such as address and time.
+   - **Description** - While optional, the description allows you to provide brief context about what will be covered during the Workshop/Bootcamp or other logistical details such as address and time. **Do Not Put Passwords Here**
-   - **Notes** - Optional
+   - **Notes** - Optional **Do Not Put Passwords Here**

    .. figure:: images/create_bootcamp_04.png